-You’re gonna lose some tomatoes, sorry.
-But, with regular Bt spray and some therapeutic picking (get ’em girls!), you’ll get most of them without spraying chemicals.
+Unless you go full chemical attack, you’re gonna lose some tomatoes.
+Sorry.
+But with regular Bt spray and some therapeutic picking (get ’em girls!), you’ll get most of the worms without spraying chemicals.

 Note: If you have no problem with chemicals, then ignore everything I’ve just said and use Sevin dust.
 Your worms will vanish.

 I’d love to hear if something worked for you.
 Comment please!

 Growing pretty turf grass is hard, especially in warmer climates.
 Everything hates it – bugs, fungus, weather.
 However, in all my years of property maintenance and landscaping, I found that the most common enemy to a lush, healthy lawn is…the average home owner.

 You probably didn’t even know you were doing it, but it is rampant.
 And worse still, this #1 mistake leads to all the other most common problems people have – and spend fortunes to fix – with their yards.